kyma-project/kyma/docs/event-bus/10-02-troubleshooting-kyma-tracing.md

 In this case, an external system sends the Event, but a lambda or microservice with an Event trigger does not exist.

-As a result, you can see traces for `publish` only, and the trace details only show you tags for `event-publish-knative-service`.
+As a result, you can see traces for `publish` only.
+When you access the trace details, they only show you tags for `event-publish-knative-service`.

 ![](./assets/troubleshoot-only-publish-detail.png)